Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

 \section{{Simulation method and \\ }}

 \leftskip=2.82cm

 \leftskip=0.15cm\rightskip=-3cm In the development of our kinetic model, the considered conventions for the MOT magnetic field and beams are displayed in Fig. \ref{fig:1}(a).
-The magnetic field, which is quadrupole in nature, is assumed to be $\textbf{B}(\textbf{r})=B'\left(-\frac{x}{2},-\frac{y}{2},z\right)$, where $B'>0$ is the field gradient along the $\mathsf{z}$-axis, and $\textbf{r}=(x,y,z)$ is the atom position with the origin at the trap center.
+The magnetic field, which is quadrupole in nature, is assumed to be $\textbf{B}(\textbf{r})=B'\left(-\frac{x}{2},-\frac{y}{2},z\right)$, where $B'>0$ is the field gradient along the $\mathsf{z}$ axis, and $\textbf{r}=(x,y,z)$ is the atom position with the origin at the trap center.
 This assumption holds when $|\textbf{r}|$ is much smaller than both the radius of the MOT coils and the separation between them.
 In accordance with the chosen magnetic field convention, the $\mathsf{z}$-axis beams have right-handed circular helicity, whereas the $\mathsf{x}$- and $\mathsf{y}$-axis beams have left-handed circular helicity.

 We base our model on the hyperfine transition $F=0 \rightarrow F'=1$.
-It is evidently much simpler than in our experiments, $F=2 \rightarrow F'=3$ \cite{1:MG, 2:MG}, but allows for a proper description of the features related to the magnetic field and light polarization.
-As depicted in Fig. \ref{fig:1}(b), each of the three Zeeman transitions $m = 0 \rightarrow m' = -1, 0,+1$
+It is evidently much simpler than in our experiments, $F=2 \rightarrow F'=3$ (totaling 12 Zeeman sublevels) \cite{1:MG, 2:MG}, but allows for a proper description of the features related to the magnetic field and\;\;light\;\;polariza-

 \leftskip=-3cm\rightskip=0.15cm